Past Tenses in English for the TOEIC® Exam: The Complete Guide to Avoiding All Mistakes

 - the setting or atmosphere of a narrative: The wind was blowing, and dark clouds were gathering in the sky.

-To perfectly master these structures, discover our detailed courses that delve into each form:
+To master these structures perfectly, discover our detailed courses that explore each form: